schollz/find3/doc/server_setup.md

 The hard way is to run FIND3 from the source.

-There are a couple of pre-requisities before installing from source.
+There are a couple of prerequisites before installing from source.
 First install Python 3.5+ and Go 1.6+.
 Then install a C compiler for SQLite.

 ```
 $ sudo apt-get install g++